slateci/slate-catalog/incubator/jupyter-notebook/jupyter-notebook/README.md

 #### 2- Condor (Optional)
 If you don't need to enable the condor submit functionality in this chart, you can skip this part.
 As indicated before, this part only configures the condor submit feature and assumes that the other condor components already exist.
-In order to submit jobs to a condor pool, a submit-token is used for authentication.
+In order to submit jobs to a condor pool, a token and a password are used for authentication.

-So to configure this feature, you will need to create a SLATE secret from the submit token.
-You can do that by pasting the token into a text file &lt;submit-token&gt; and adding one trailing newline character (\n).
+So, to configure this feature, you will need to create a SLATE secret from these cedentials.
+You can do that by pasting the token into a text file &lt;submit-token&gt;, the password into a file &lt;submit-password&gt;, ensuring that each has just one trailing newline character (\n).
 Then, use the slate command as follows:

-	$ slate secret create submit-auth-token --group <some group> --cluster <a cluster> --from-file condor_token=submit-token Successfully created secret submit-auth-token with ID secret_dHiGnjAgR2A
+	$ slate secret create submit-auth-token --group <some group> --cluster <a cluster> --from-file condor_token=submit-token --from-file reverse_password=submit-password
+	Successfully created secret submit-auth-token with ID secret_dHiGnjAgR2A

-Now you can add to the configuration file the following HTCondor information: *CollectorHost* IP address, *CollectorPort* number, and the *submit-auth-secret*.
+Now you can add to the configuration file the following HTCondor information: *CollectorHost* IP address, *CollectorPort* number, the *submit-auth-secret*, and *ExternalCondorPort*, which must be a port number which is currently unused on the cluster where the application is being installed.
 A sample configuration for this part looks like:

 	CondorConfig:
 	  Enabled: true
 	  CollectorHost: 128.214.138.10
 	  CollectorPort: 30487
 	  AuthTokenSecret: submit-auth-token
+	  ExternalCondorPort: 31862

 #### 3- SSH (Optional)
 If you don't need to enable SSH access on your instance, then you can skip this section.
 Enabling this feature requires setting the Enabled flag to true and adding your SSH public key which would start with "ssh-rsa".
 A sample configuration for this part looks like this: